Takashiidobe/notes/src/books/designing-data-intensive-applications/data-models-and-query-languages.md

 model requires lots of joins (which take time).

-You should try to store duplicated data as ids, and have a lookup table mapping from id -\> value.
-Instead of saying \"industry\": \"Software\", you should instead say \"industry_id\": 131, where 131 corresponds to
+You should try to store duplicated data as ids, and have a lookup table mapping from id -> value.
+Instead of saying "industry": "Software", you should instead say "industry_id": 131, where 131 corresponds to "Software".
-\"Software\".
 This reduces code duplication and allows for fast changes for all callers if the name of the item changes.

 ## Many-to-One and Many-to-Many Relationships